There are a variety of instructions that can effectively teach you how to roast coffee. These instructions are patterned from the equipment used.

 Heat your oven to 500 degrees F, or as high as it goes.
 Place beans in the steamer or perforated pan and put them on the middle rack of the oven.
-Be able to open the door of the oven every minute or two to agitate the plate, shifting the beans for even roasting.
+Open the oven door every minute to agitate the plate, shifting the beans for even roasting.

-Some people prefer the easier way to roast coffee, and this is through a coffee roasting machine.
-Coffee roasting machines come in all kinds of size, shape, feature and price.
+Some people prefer the easier way to roast coffee, which is through a coffee roasting machine.
+Coffee roasting machines come in sizes, shapes, features, and prices.
 There are various machines to compare and choose from.
-Refer to this coffee roaster equipment .article.
+Refer to this coffee roaster equipment article.